 Students who drop courses prior to the beginning of classes or during the drop/add period of any semester will receive a full refund of tuition and fees.
 No refunds will be granted for drops after the end of the drop/add period.
 In the fall and spring semesters drop/add begins the first day of the semester and extends for seven calendar days, not class days (see BCF Academic Calendar).
-In the one, two and three week summer sessions, drop/add period ends after the first day of classes.
-In the twelve week summer session, drop/add begins the first class day and extends for seven calendar days (not class days).
-Since students are permitted to enroll in only one short term course per summer session, all drops are treated as withdrawals, and refunds are granted under the withdrawal schedule as follows.
+In the eleven week summer session, drop/add begins the first class day and extends for seven calendar days (not class days).